ibireme/YYModel/README.md

 ### Carthage

 1. Add `github "ibireme/YYModel"` to your Cartfile.
-2. Run `carthage update` and add the framework to your project.
+2. Run `carthage update --platform ios` and add the framework to your project.
 3. Import \<YYModel/YYModel.h\>